platformsh/legacy-cli/README.md

 * `PLATFORMSH_CLI_DEBUG`: set to 1 to enable cURL debugging
 * `PLATFORMSH_CLI_DISABLE_CACHE`: set to 1 to disable caching
 * `PLATFORMSH_CLI_SESSION_ID`: change user session (default 'default')
+* `PLATFORMSH_CLI_TOKEN`: an API token. _Warning_: storing a secret in an environment variable can be insecure.
+It is usually preferable to use `config.yaml` as above.
 * `PLATFORMSH_CLI_UPDATES_CHECK`: set to 0 to disable the automatic updates check
 * `http_proxy` or `https_proxy`: specify a proxy for connecting to Platform.sh